rust-util-collections/vsdb/README.md

     - Created by the 'Libre' project of Facebook
     - Security reinforcement for blockchain scenarios
 - [**default**] `derive`, enable the `Vs` procedural macro
-- `hash`, enable an optional hash function based on blake3
 - `merkle`, enable an optional mekle-tree implementation
-- `compress`, enable compression in the backend db
+- `compress`, enable compression in the backend database
-    - NOTE: performance with this feature is lower when using sled
-    - NOTE: performance with this feature is higher when using rocksdb
+- `hash`, enable an optional hash function
+    - Based on the 'blake3' crate

 ## Low-level design